Modeling CO Line Profiles in Shocks of W28 and IC44: Conclusion

 \section{Conclusion}

 Development of line profile prediction directly from shock models would strengthen many links in the studies of SNR-molecular clouds interaction.
-Shocks are ubiquitous major drivers of star formation, sources of cosmic ray acceleration and sculptor of filamentary magnetic field structure.
+Shocks are ubiquitous major drivers of star formation, sources of cosmic ray acceleration, and sculptors of filamentary magnetic field structure.
 From the Paris-Durham magneto-hydrodynamic (MHD) 1D shock model, constraints such as preshock density, shock velocity, B-field strength and cosmic ionization rates are all available as shock diagnostics for related studies.

 We presented a post-processing framework to produce the theoretical line profiles of purely-rotational emission of CO from the Paris-Durham shock model.
-This is done by considering the Large Velocity Gradient approximation and effect of optically-thick plane-parallel slabbs in the integration range of the 1D model.
+This is done by considering the Large Velocity Gradient approximation and the effect of optically-thick plane-parallel slabs in the integration range of the 1D model.

-We found that for rotational CO produced by slow magneto-hydrodynamic C-shocks of $n({\rm H}_2) \sim 10^5$ cm$^{-3}$ and $35 \leq V_{\rm Shock} \leq 50$ km~s$^{-1}$, CO emissions are mainly generated in the rapid cooling phase of shock.
-In the shock frame, this translate to low optical depth region $\tau < 1$, where evolution distance z $< 10^{16}$ cm.
-The framework could be generalized across all rotational levels of CO.
+{We found that rotational emissions of CO are mainly generated in the rapid cooling phase of shock.
+In comparison to H$_{2}$ emission lines, CO emits much later in the shock frame than H$_{2}$, due to its lower excitation energy.}

-We tested the framework on CO(16-15), CO(11-10), CO(3-2) and CO(2-1) observations in regions BML4 and OH(F) of SNR W28 for shock velocity $50$ km s$^{-1}$ and preshock density $10^4$ cm$^{-3}$, finding the prediction well-represented by shock studies of \cite{reach_shocked_2005} and \cite{gusdorf_probing_2012}.
+We tested the framework on CO(16-15), CO(11-10), CO(3-2) and CO(2-1) observations in regions BML4 and OH(F) of SNR W28 for shock velocity $50\,\rm km\,s^{-1}$ and preshock density $10^4\,$cm$^{-3}$, finding the prediction well-represented by shock studies of \cite{reach_shocked_2005} and \cite{gusdorf_probing_2012}.

-We also modeled CO line profiles for CO(3-2) and CO(2-1) in clump GI and H of SNR IC443 with shock velocity $35$ km s$^{-1}$ and preshock density $\num{8e3}-10^4$ cm $^{-3}$.
+We also modeled CO line profiles for CO(3-2) and CO(2-1) in clump GI and H of SNR IC443 with shock velocity $35\,\rm km\,s^{-1}$ and preshock density $\num{8e3}-10^4\,$cm$^{-3}$.
 The prediction are in close agreement with the excitation models from \cite{van_dishoeck_submillimeter_1993} and \cite{rho_near-infrared_2001}, and also in agreement with H$_2$ theoretical modeling from \cite{reach_supernova_2019}.

-We found that the normalized line profile prediction of CO provide robust constraints on the shock velocity, represented specifically by the linewidth.
-Combined with ratio of atomic lines, one could make strong prediction for preshock density and magnetic properties.
-Additionally, fewer CO lines are required in order to trace shocks.
-Thus, CO line profile prediction is a valuable additional tool for probing shock into molecular clouds, along with existing theoretical methods such as excitation diagram and H$_{2}$ line profile modeling.
+{We showed that the CO line profile prediction provides robust constraints on the shock velocity and becomes a valuable additional tool for probing shock into molecular.
+Our proposed scheme can directly be extended to other molecular lines of interests, such as SiO.}